 The protein degradation mechanism also declines with age; as a result, misfolded and abnormal proteins accumulate hence the susceptibility of the elderly to neurodegenerative disorders.
 The autophagic mechanism also declines with age.
 A mass of misfolded protein is a hallmark of protein conformational disorders.

 Aberrant proteins in the heart cause cardiac disorders.
 Cardiomyopathy can arise as a result of the loss of proteostasis and indeed cardiomyopathy is a common disease among the elderly.
 Atherosclerosis is also brought about by toxic protein aggregation.
 In vivo studies done on animal models showed that a mass of protein aggregation in the heart causes congestive heart failure.

 Biochemical abnormalities among the elderly as a result of uncontrolled protein homeostasis partially explains why aging is linked to neurodegenerative disorders like Alzheimer's.
-Abnormal protein conformation of neuronal proteins triggers Presenile dementia pathogenesis.
+Abnormal protein conformation of neuronal proteins triggers development of presenile dementia.

 Muscle atrophy is another effect of impaired protein homeostasis in old age.
-In vivo studies in mice have shown that depletion of spinal motor neuron protein may result in spinal muscular atrophy.
-The decline of survival motor neuron protein among the elderly causes loss of muscle mass; hence, vulnerability to skeletal disorders is linked with loss of proteostasis.
+Less protein in the body means higher probability of muscular atrophy.
+When levels of survival motor neuron protein decline, the elderly experience loss of muscle mass; hence, vulnerability to skeletal disorders is linked with loss of proteostasis.

 The deficit in protein homeostasis in the nervous system gives rise to Parkison’s disease.
 Loss of proteostasis as a result of aging degenerates dopaminergic neurons; the decline of these neurons inhibits dopamine biosynthesis thus impairing movement.

 Visual impairment is common in old age.
 The human proteome in the eye needs stability and a quality control system to function appropriately.
-Accumulation of misfolded protein and degeneration of retinal proteins such as rhodopsin as a result of the loss of proteostasis may trigger the pathogenesis of eye disorders like Retinitis pigmentosa.
-Retinitis pigmentosa is common among the elderly and the susceptibility of being diagnosed with retinitis pigmentosa increases with age, although this condition can arise at any point in life and the average age at initial retinitis pigmentosa diagnosis is mid 30s.
+Accumulation of misfolded protein and degeneration of retinal proteins such as rhodopsin as a result of the loss of proteostasis may trigger the pathogenesis of eye disorders like retinitis pigmentosa.
+Retinitis pigmentosa is common among the elderly and its prevalence increases with age, although this condition can arise at any point in life and the average age at initial retinitis pigmentosa diagnosis is mid 30s.

 Loss of protein homeostasis as a result of aging is also linked with hearing loss.
 Cochlear development depends on the ear’s proteome stability.
-Impaired proteostasis degenerates elongator complex proteins, therefore, hindering spiral ganglion differentiation as well downregulating polarity complex protein activity.
+When proteostasis is impaired, elongator complex protein production declines, hindering spiral ganglion differentiation as well downregulating polarity complex protein activity.
 This cascade can result in deafness.
 Some also speculate that sarcopenia can be attributed to biological and environmental factors cooperating in a positive feedback cycle.

 There is no straightforward way to reverse protein homeostasis but it might be possible to manage altered proteostasis.
-Chaperone therapies, DNA repair, gene therapy, biologics, and replacement treatments have been used in the control of loss of proteostasis.
+Chaperone therapies, DNA repair, gene therapy, biologics, and replacement treatments have been proposed to control the loss of proteostasis.